-The following General Education requirements are required in ALL Atkinson degree programs, and consist of 24 credits at the 1000 level to be taken within the first 42 credits taken at Atkinson as follows: - 6 credits from Humanities - 6 credits from Modes of Reasoning or Mathematics - 6 credits from Natural Science - 6 credits from Social Science Note 1: No more than 30 General Education credits will count towards a degree.
-Note 2: Some degrees and majors require AK/MATH 1710 6.0 (i.e. Administrative Studies, Computer Science, Economics, Mathematics).
-Note 3: Students who have successfully completed Humanities, Social Science and Mathematics/Modes of Reasoning may take a 2000- or 3000-level Science and Technology Studies (STS) course to fulfill the Natural Science General Education requirement.
-Note 4: 1000-level General Education courses do not fulfill Major or Elective requirements.
-Major/Elective courses do not fulfill General Education requirements.
-Note 5: Students entering the BHRM or BHRM Honours program with 42 credits or more may replace SOSC 1000-level (6 credits) General Education course with an upper level Social Science course (6 credits).
-Note 6: For BHRM and BHRM Honours degrees, 24 General Education credits noted above OR the 24 General Education credits required by the Faculty of Arts.
-Exception: Students who have successfully completed a Faculty of Arts 9-credit Foundations Course will be recognized as having satisfied 6 credits of course work in the corresponding Atkinson General Education area of study and 3 credits of course work in an Elective or equivalent area of their degree program.
+The following general education requirements are required in ALL Atkinson degree programs, and consist of 24 credits at the 1000 level to be taken within the first 42 credits taken at Atkinson as follows: - 6 credits from humanities - 6 credits from modes of reasoning or mathematics - 6 credits from natural science - 6 credits from social science Note 1: No more than 30 general education credits will count towards a degree.
+Note 2: Some degrees and majors require AK/MATH 1710 6.0 (i.e. administrative studies, computer science, economics, mathematics).
+Note 3: Students who have successfully completed humanities, social science and mathematics/modes of reasoning may take a 2000- or 3000-level science and technology studies (STS) course to fulfill the Natural Science general education requirement.
+Note 4: 1000-level general education courses do not fulfill major or elective requirements.
+Major/elective courses do not fulfill general education requirements.
+Note 5: Students entering the BHRM or BHRM (Honours) program with 42 credits or more may replace SOSC 1000-level (six credits) general education course with an upper level social science course (six credits).
+Note 6: For BSW (Honours) direct entry, BHRM and BHRM (Honours) degrees, 24 general education credits noted above OR the 24 general education credits required by the Faculty of Arts.
+Exception: Students who have successfully completed a Faculty of Arts nine-credit foundations course will be recognized as having satisfied six credits of course work in the corresponding Atkinson general education area of study and three credits of course work in an elective or equivalent area of their degree program.
 Bachelor of Arts Degree BA:

-- 1. At least 90 credits including:

-- (a) General Education: 24 General Education credits (see requirements above).
+(a) General Education: 24 general education credits (see requirements above). (b) Major:

-(b) Major:

-- (i) In accordance with school/departmental program requirements.
-(See appropriate section in Programs of Study) - (ii) Liberal Studies: 48 credits including at least 18 credits of theme courses at the 3000 level or above.
-No more than 24 credits from any major discipline may be taken in the degree. - (c) Electives: At least 18 credits (or equivalent) outside the departmental discipline or program theme of the major.
-(Not applicable to students proceeding to a degree in Liberal Studies.) - 2.
-Upper level courses.
-The 90 credits above must include at least 30 credits (for Computer Science, Mathematics or Economics at least 24 credits) at the 3000 level or above.
-BA Honours:
+(i) In accordance with school/departmental program requirements (see appropriate section in Programs of Study). (ii) Liberal studies: 48 credits including at least 18 credits of theme courses at the 3000 level or above.
+No more than 24 credits from any major discipline may be taken in the degree. (c) Electives: At least 18 credits (or equivalent) outside the departmental discipline or program theme of the major.
+(Not applicable to students proceeding to a degree in liberal studies.)
+2. Upper level courses.
+The 90 credits above must include at least 30 credits (for computer science, mathematics or economics at least 24 credits) at the 3000 level or above.
+BA (Honours):

-There are three types of Honours programs: Specialized, Combined and General.
+There are three types of Honours programs: specialized, combined and general.
 The requirements appear below.
 1. At least 120 credits including:

-(a) General Education: 24 General Education credits (see General Education Requirements above). (b) Major:
+(a) General Education: 24 general education credits (see General Education Requirements above). (b) Major:

-- (i) Specialized: Normally 54 credits in one discipline in accordance with program requirements, including at least 18 credits which are at the 4000 level (for Computer Science or Mathematics at least 12 credits). - (ii) Combined: At least 60 credits in two disciplines, including 12 credits at the 4000 level in one discipline and 6 credits at the 4000 level in the other. - (iii) General: (a) At least 36 credits in one major discipline including 12 credits at the 4000 level, and at least 30 credits in related disciplines which includes 6 credits at the 4000 level and 18 credits at the 3000 level.
+(i) Specialized: Normally 54 credits in one discipline in accordance with program requirements, including at least 18 credits which are at the 4000 level (for computer science or mathematics at least 12 credits). (ii) Combined: At least 60 credits in two disciplines, including 12 credits at the 4000 level in one discipline and six credits at the 4000 level in the other. (iii) General: (a) At least 36 credits in one major discipline including 12 credits at the 4000 level, and at least 30 credits in related disciplines which includes six credits at the 4000 level and 18 credits at the 3000 level.
 All 66 credits must form a coherent pattern of study OR (b) at least 90 credits to form a coherent pattern of study including at least 18 credits at the 4000 level and 30 credits at the 3000 level. (c) Electives: